klaudiosinani/mheap/readme.md

 A binary heap is a heap data structure that takes the form of a binary heap, with two additional constraints:

-- **Shape property**: A binary heap is a complete binary heap, that is all levels of the heap, except possibly the last one / deepest are fully filled, and, if the last level of the heap is not complete, the nodes of that level are filled from left to right.
+- **Shape property**: A binary heap is a complete binary tree, that is all levels, except possibly the last one / deepest are fully filled, and, if the last level of the tree is not complete, the nodes of that level are filled from left to right.

 - **Heap property**: The key stored in each node is either greater than or equal to or less than or equal to the keys in the node's children, according to the maximum & minimum total orders, respectively.

 Heaps, where the parent key is greater than or equal to the child keys are called max-heaps, and those where it is less than or equal to are called min-heaps.

 Mheap binary min & max heaps are internally implemented with an array, where nodes are stored by the level order traversal of the heap and the root node is always placed at index 0.
-This is due to the fact that any binary heap can be stored in an array, but because a binary heap is always a complete binary heap, it can be compactly & uniquely represented by storing its level order traversal in an array.
+This is due to the fact that any binary tree can be stored in an array, but because a binary heap is always a complete binary tree, it can be compactly & uniquely represented by storing its level order traversal in an array.
 As a result, no space is required for pointers, instead, the parent and children of each node are found by arithmetic calculations on array indices.

 ## Usage